aerze/js13k-base-old/README.md

 - `npm start`
   - kick off a simple server and the webpack watcher

-- `npm run build`
+- `npm run package`
-  - build closure compiled version
+  - kick off a simple server and build closure compiled version

-- Todo: `npm run package`
-  - build full zip with assets